manuarora700/emend-text-editor/Readme.md

 --initEditor()’s job will be to initialize all the fields in the E struct.
 This approach displays the correct number of tildes.
 THere's also a hard approach but let;s not get into that.

+Append buffer
+It’s not a good idea to make a whole bunch of small write()’s every time we refresh the screen.
+It would be better to do one big write(), to make sure the whole screen updates at once.
+Otherwise there could be small unpredictable pauses between write()’s, which would cause an annoying flicker effect.
+We want to replace all our write() calls with code that appends the string to a buffer, and then write() this buffer out at the end.
+Unfortunately, C doesn’t have dynamic strings, so we’ll create our own dynamic string type that supports one operation: appending.
+Let’s start by making a new /*** append buffer / section, and defining the abuf struct under it.
+--An append buffer consists of a pointer to our buffer in memory, and a length.
+We define an ABUF_INIT constant which represents an empty buffer.
+This acts as a constructor for our abuf type.
+Next, let’s define the abAppend() operation, as well as the abFree() destructor.

+--realloc() and free() come from <stdlib.h>. memcpy() comes from <string.h>.
+To append a string s to an abuf, the first thing we do is make sure we allocate enough memory to hold the new string.
+We ask realloc() to give us a block of memory that is the size of the current string plus the size of the string we are appending. realloc() will either extend the size of the block of memory we already have allocated, or it will take care of free()ing the current block of memory and allocating a new block of memory somewhere else that is big enough for our new string.
+Then we use memcpy() to copy the string s after the end of the current data in the buffer, and we update the pointer and length of the abuf to the new values. abFree() is a destructor that deallocates the dynamic memory used by an abuf.
+Okay, our abuf type is ready to be put to use.

+--In editorRefreshScreen(), we first initialize a new abuf called ab, by assigning ABUF_INIT to it.
+We then replace each occurrence of write(STDOUT_FILENO, ...) with abAppend(&ab, ...).
+We also pass ab into editorDrawRows(), so it too can use abAppend().
+Lastly, we write() the buffer’s contents out to standard output, and free the memory used by the abuf.

+--We use escape sequences to tell the terminal to hide and show the cursor.
+The h and l commands (Set Mode, Reset Mode) are used to turn on and turn off various terminal features or “modes”.
+The VT100 User Guide just linked to doesn’t document argument ?25 which we use above.
+It appears the cursor hiding/showing feature appeared in later VT models.
+So some terminals might not support hiding/showing the cursor, but if they don’t, then they will just ignore those escape sequences, which isn’t a big deal in this case.

+--snprintf() comes from <stdio.h>.
+We use the welcome buffer and snprintf() to interpolate our KILO_VERSION string into the welcome message.
+We also truncate the length of the string in case the terminal is too tiny to fit our welcome message.
+Now let’s center it.